Home

 Income Caps

 The tax credit aims to help those who might struggle to afford an EV, so there are now limits on the amount of income the buyer may earn annually.
-If you earn more than these limits, you will not qualify for the Clean Vehicle Credit.
+If you earn more than these limits, you MAY still qualify as they are based on a modified adjusted gross income.
+That's your income AFTER certain qualified deductions.
 This limits are:

 • $150,000 for individuals